mag0127/dev_RNAseq/README.md

 # Part II: Expression Analysis
 This will mostly be in R using [DESeq2](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) for differential expression analysis and [WGCNA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-559) for a co-expression network analysis.

+Special note on DGE analysis: There are many, many programs that will run DGE analyses with tons of options for methods within each program (on example being edgeR)...it is crucial to understand each test and how it is handling your data in order to make a decision for which program to use.
+That being said, the following methods are what I found were best for my data, but there are many ways to do similar analyses.

 ## 0. Pre-process data into matrix
 Load the GeneCount data into a DESeq dataset and collapse technical replicates (if applicaple) `load_GC_data_and_sum_reps.R`